 A smart lock can also be useful in your home security strategy, automating the steps to keep intruders at bay.
 If one of the best video doorbells or home security cameras detects activity outside, a smart lock can be set to instantly secure your door.
 Similarly, you can set a smart lock to set off an alarm if it's used or accessed when you're not home or late at night when everybody's asleep.

 There are several types of smart locks on the market to choose from, from discreet, non-invasive models ideal for apartment dwellers to fancy, high-end ones that use a keypad or a fingerprint reader.
 Whichever style you choose, smart locks replace the existing lock on your door, making them relatively simple to install.

 Being smart home (and smart lock) experts, we thought we'd help you find the most ideal one for your home.
 We’ve put several designs to the test to help you decide just which is the best smart lock for you.

 The best smart lock 2022 – chosen by our experts

 The Nest x Yale lock is the best we've tested, although it only works with other Nest smart home products, such as the Nest Learning Thermostat (opens in new tab) and its range of home security cameras including Nest Cam Outdoor (opens in new tab).

-The Next x Yale lock is available in Satin Nickel, Oil Rubbed Bronze and Polished Brass, so no matter what your style is, you should find something that fits.
+Simple to use, the Nest x Yale lock looks stylish and is available in Satin Nickel, Oil Rubbed Bronze, and Polished Brass, so no matter what your style is, you should find something that fits.

 Read the full review: Nest x Yale Smart Lock (opens in new tab)